Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 - Dec 11, 2025

-- 3 min read
+- 2 min read

 As a charity leader, you know the quiet burden: a service you keep running, not because it’s thriving, but because closing it feels harder.
-Outcomes may be slipping, demand might have shifted, but inertia keeps it alive.
+Outcomes may be slipping, demand might have shifted, and it's quietly consuming resources that could deliver greater impact elsewhere.

 'Retire & Renew' is the essential strategic discipline designed to stop this drift.
-It’s about taking an honest look across your entire charity service portfolio, making courageous, people-centered decisions about which services to scale, redesign, or compassionately close.
+It’s about taking an honest look across your entire charity service portfolio, making people-centered decisions about which services to scale, redesign, or compassionately close.

 1. Embrace proactive stewardship: schedule your charity service portfolio review